-NOTE: share is the name you have defined when creating a VirtualBox shared folder in previous step.
+Note that “share” is the name you have defined when creating a VirtualBox shared folder in the previous steps.
 Now simply navigate to your home directory and your

 Once you restart your guest operating system to get access to your VirtualBox shared folder again you need to mount it again with the above command.
-To make this mount permanent add a following line into your
+To make this mount permanent add the following line into your

 share /home/myusername/share vboxsf uid=1000,gid=1000 0 0

-NOTE: uid=1000,gid=1000 will make an owner of all files within VirtualBox shared folder.
-Moreover you can use mount options for more settings such as read-only and so on.
+uid=1000,gid=1000 will make you an owner of all files within the VirtualBox shared folder.
+Moreover, you can use mount options for more settings such as read-only and so on.